 Richard A. Simpson

-Richard Simpson describes the despair of the Korean people.
+Richard Simpson recalls the despair of the Korean people.
 He describes an incident of a woman trying to commit suicide by lying on train tracks and describes giving simple necessities such as a shirt to Korean people.
-Richard Simpson also describes the actions by troops.
+He offers an account of troop actions.

 Tragedy of War

 Richard Simpson describes the raping of a South Korean woman by an Allied soldier.
-He describes the utter depravity of the actions of the soldier and no respect for the human race.
-Richard Simpson describes this as the tragedy of war.
+He express his thoughts on the utter depravity of the actions of the soldier and his lack of respect for the human race.
+He describes this as the tragedy of war.

 War, What Is It Good For?

 Richard Simpson describes war through religion.
 He questions what God thinks of war and ultimately what comes from war.
-Richard Simpson discusses the impact of the war on his life and how the war helped him enter the priesthood.
+He discusses the impact of the war on his life and how the war helped him enter the priesthood.